What type of content do you primarily create?

 Like the previous example, GPT-4 tends to spit out lengthy sentences rather than a simple answer, and with this prompt, you can see where it goes wrong with its reasoning.

-3. Break your prompt down into simpler steps
+3. Break complex prompts into simple steps

 Break down complex tasks into a sequence of simpler prompts in an interactive conversation.